PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 Callback Semantics
 ^^^^^^^^^^^^^^^^^^
-The functions which modify or influence the query flow, should all return ``true`` when they have performed an action which alters the query or the result.
+The functions which modify or influence the query flow should all return ``true`` when they have performed an action which alters the rcode, result or applied policy.
 When a function returns ``false``, the nameserver will process the query normally until a new function is called.

 :func:`ipfilter` and :func:`preresolve` callbacks must return ``true`` if they have taken over the query and wish that the nameserver should not proceed with processing.
-The :func:`postresolve` function should return ``true`` if it has modified the result.

-If a function has taken over a request, it should set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.
+If a function has taken over a request, it can set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.
 An interesting rcode is `NXDOMAIN` (3, or ``pdns.NXDOMAIN``), which specifies the non-existence of a domain.
+Instead of setting an rcode and records, it can also set fields in the applied policy to influence further processing.

 The :func:`ipfilter` and :func:`preoutquery` hooks are different, in that :func:`ipfilter` can only return a true of false value, and that :func:`preoutquery` can also set rcode -3 to signify that the whole query should be terminated.